MatthieuMichon/advent-of-code/2020/day-24/README.md

 ### Initial Transform

+#### First Incorrect Implementation

+> :warning: **Warning**: The implementation below is not able to remove all redundant paths.
+It is kept for reference purposes, the [corrected implementation](corrected-implementation) is further below.

 Each path has a number of steps which when travelled lead to a destination tile.
 These steps are **commutative**, meaning their order does not affect the destination tile.
+The [`collections.Counter`][python-collections-counter] class provides a convenient way for grouping by value these steps.

 ```python
 from collections import Counter